ComplexPlane/SMB2PracticeMod/doc/console-setup-guide.md

 # ApeSphere Console Setup Guide

-For a video version of this guide, see [here](https://www.youtube.com/watch?v=BwI_HtiMUiQ&list=PL7BL-I_VX5tNeBwc7jlweIXvf59QG_dMG&index=1).
-You you only need to copy the `codes` and `saves` folders in the `.zip` to your SD card, not the other files.

-Anyway, here is the text guide:

 1. Homebrew your Wii and install Nintendont.
 You can use [wii.guide](https://wii.guide) for this.
 I highly recommend following the Letterbomb homebrew method over other methods, it's super reliable and easy.
 2. Download the `.zip` file containing the release (_not_ the source code).
 Releases are